 Note that the majority of the literature uses a creation operator $Q^+$ to generate the scar tower.

 Coherent states in $W$ oscillate in time and exhibit perfect periodic revivals.
-For an operator ${Q^-}$ that is a sum of single-site operators and ${\ket{\psi_0}}$ a product state, the coherent state is also a product state, which can be easily prepared in quench experiments.
-For such systems, the bipartite entanglement entropy of the scarred eigenstates scales at most logarithmically with the subsystem size~\cite{moudgalya_entanglement_2018,odea_tunnels_2020}, so that the scars can be numerically identified as the low-entanglement outliers, as in Fig.~\ref{fig:piSE}.
+If the operator ${Q^-}$ is a \emph{sum} of single-site operators and the state ${\ket{\psi_0}}$ is a product state, then the coherent state is also a product state which can be easily prepared in quench experiments.
+The bipartite entanglement entropy of the scarred eigenstates also scales at most logarithmically with the subsystem size~\cite{moudgalya_entanglement_2018,odea_tunnels_2020}, so that the scars can be numerically identified as the low-entanglement outliers, as in Fig.~\ref{fig:piSE}.

 In this manuscript, we extend the theory of exact quantum many-body scars in two ways.
 Consider quasiparticle creation and annihilation operators that satisfy the SU(2) algebra